pursuit-curriculum/unit-dsa/control-flow/lesson-notes/README.md

 // 4

 // 4 is not evenly divisible by 3
-// 4 is evenly divisible by 2 therefore 4 is NOT prime
+// 4 is evenly divisible by 2; therefore, 4 is NOT prime

 // 5